 In which geographic areas are you currently active?
 Where seems to be the growth areas for technologies like yours?

-Beside Slovenia, we recently entered an agreement with Italian energy company Tecnoapp S.r..
-Italy, the fourth largest economy in the European Union, represents immense potential for SunContract business expansion and customer acquisition.
-So far, the country has already managed to install more than 770,000 solar power plants which indicates clear determination of Italian consumers to shift towards sustainable, renewable sources and self-sufficiency.
-Europe, with its encouraging legislation is among priorites, but we are also looking for new partners in Asia, South America and Africa.
+Beside Slovenia, we recently entered an agreement with the Italian energy company Tecnoapp S.R.L.
+Italy is the fourth largest economy in the European Union and represents an immense potential for SunContract business expansion and customer acquisition.
+So far, the country has already managed to install more than 770,000 solar power plants which indicate the clear determination of Italian consumers to shift towards sustainable, renewable sources and self-sufficiency.
+Europe, with its encouraging legislation, is among the priorites, but we are also looking for new partners in Asia, South America, and Africa.

 When do you expect you will have implementation done/be “open to the public”?

 The platform is already open to the public since April 2018.
 End customers can choose the producer and price of electricity.

 Is there anything else you would like to add that hasn’t been covered?

 The energy sector is undergoing a revolution.
 As more and more people become more conscious of the consequences their choices have on the environment, we will see more and more people shifting into renewables.
 For companies to thrive in this changing environment, they will need to adapt in terms of resources, technological use, market development, the list goes on.
 We invite interested parties to join us in the quest for an efficient, transparent, democratic marketplace that puts its users FIRST.
 All interested parties can reach out to us at firstname.lastname@example.org